-The following November 6, 2018 General Election contests' ballot orders will be determined by a random draw: Member of the State Senate, Member of the State Assembly, Member of the Orange County Board of Supervisors (if applicable), Member of a City Council, Member of a School District Governing Board, and Director of a Special District Board of Directors.
+The following November 3, 2020 Presidential General Election contests' ballot orders will be determined by a random draw: Member of the State Senate, Member of the State Assembly, Member of the Orange County Board of Supervisors, Member of a City Council, Member of a School District Governing Board, and Director of a Special District Board of Directors.

-The following November 6, 2018 General Election contests' ballot orders will be determined by rotation: United States Senator, Representative in Congress, State Constitutional Officers, and County Officers (if applicable).
+The following November 3, 2020 Presidential General Election contests' ballot orders will be determined by rotation: Representative in Congress.